alexmanrique/blog/_posts/2018-09-22-improving-jpa-queries.md

 Using Join fetch
 ------------------------
-We tried then with a <a href="https://es.wikipedia.org/wiki/Java_Persistence_Query_Language">JPQL</a> query that did `JOIN FETCH` because according to specification it says the following:

-In the JPA 2.2 specification (<a href="http://download.oracle.com/otn-pub/jcp/persistence-2_2-mrel-spec/JavaPersistence.pdf?AuthParam=1537804209_8090f5eb50f5ef167e6551d97e04fa27">JSR 338</a>):
+I tried then with a <a href="https://es.wikipedia.org/wiki/Java_Persistence_Query_Language">JPQL</a> query that did `JOIN FETCH` because according to JPA 2.2 specification (<a href="http://download.oracle.com/otn-pub/jcp/persistence-2_2-mrel-spec/JavaPersistence.pdf?AuthParam=1537804209_8090f5eb50f5ef167e6551d97e04fa27">JSR 338</a>):

 ```
 A FETCH JOIN enables the fetching of an association or element collection as a side effect of the execution of a query.
 ```

 The first attempt of this optimization was with `JOIN fetch`.
-It returned no results because there were some relationships that have no related rows and because of that we had to use LEFT joins instead of that.
+It returned no results because there were some relationships that have no related rows and because of that I had to use LEFT joins instead of that.

 The results were the ones expected for a single operation: 1 JDBC connection.
 However, time to retrieve the data for this query was still 8 seconds: